-I often see posts asking how people find clients for remote work.
+I often see posts asking how people find digital nomad jobs for beginners or clients for remote work.
 Whatever your job, from freelance programmer to content writer, or social media manager, there are plenty of ways to find remote work.

 As a copywriter and marketer for the past few years, these are the channels that either I have used, or that I know have been successful for others.